Muhammadu Buhari: Cabinet

-Buhari's key advisers include: his nephew Mamman Daura, businessman Ismaila Isa Funtua, political operator Baba Gana Kingibe, Abba Kyari the Chief of Staff to the President; and from the late stages of his first term, Boss Mustapha the Secretary to the Government of the Federation.
-Empowering his kitchen cabinet after his second inauguration, Buhari has stated his preference for cabinet members seeking meetings or consultation to direct such requests through the chief of staff or through the government secretary.
+Buhari's key advisers included: his nephew Mamman Daura, businessman Ismaila Isa Funtua, political operator Baba Gana Kingibe, Abba Kyari the Chief of Staff to the President; and from the late stages of his first term, Boss Mustapha the Secretary to the Government of the Federation.
+Empowering his kitchen cabinet after his second inauguration, Buhari stated his preference for cabinet members seeking meetings or consultation to direct such requests through the chief of staff or through the government secretary.

 Since the Fourth Republic, ministerial positions are legally required to be composed of a federal ethno-demographic character with a minister representing each state of the federation.
 A result of this has created the outcome of political considerations as an important factor in nominating ministers as local party officials lacking in merit jostle for cabinet positions.
 Nomination into Buhari's cabinet has been influenced by those political considerations and also closeness to the president and his inner cabinet.

-In August 2019, the president named his cabinet of predominantly male members with an average years of 60 and dominated by political actors or those close to the president.
-The cabinet include two wealthy former governors from the Niger Delta, Timipre Sylva and Godswill Akpabio who were originally members of the opposition party PDP and fourteen retained ministers some of whom critics alleged had performed poorly or having a close relationship with a corrupt past Head of State.
+In August 2019, the president named his cabinet of predominantly male members with an average age of 60 and dominated by political actors or those close to the president.
+The cabinet included two wealthy former governors from the Niger Delta, Timipre Sylva and Godswill Akpabio who were originally members of the opposition party PDP and fourteen retained ministers some of whom critics alleged had performed poorly or having a close relationship with a corrupt past Head of State.